ArenT1981/bsa_constraint_validation_assign1/README.md

 ## Exact Pence Calcuation

 We need to exercise care with our underlying data types when making the actual pence determination.
-Java's inbuilt `double` type, like any floating point data type, is subject to rounding errors which can lead to unintended/unexpected results.
+Java's in-built `double` type, like any floating point data type, is subject to rounding errors which can lead to unintended/unexpected results.
 For dealing with numbers where we want exact values, or exercise control over whether and how rounding occurs, we should therefore use Java's specialist `BigDecimal` type/object.

-Initially, an approach (courtesy of an online StackExchange thread) counting decimal places based on its converstion to a String, and then counting the number of characters after "." was used; if this exceeded 2, then we could reject it, as it required greater resolution than one numerical pence Sterling:
+Initially, an approach (courtesy of an online [StackExchange](https://stackoverflow.com/questions/2296110/determine-number-of-decimal-place-using-bigdecimal) thread) counting decimal places based on its converstion to a String, and then counting the number of characters after "." was used; if this exceeded 2, then we could reject it, as it required greater resolution than one numerical pence sterling:

 ```java
 private int getNumberOfDecimalPlaces(BigDecimal bigDecimal)